gcapes/git-course/_episodes/09-remote-collaboration.md

 Let's pretend these clones are on two separate machines!
 So we have 3 versions of our repository - our two local versions, on our separate machines (we're still pretending!) and one on GitHub.
-So let's go into one of our clones, add an acknowledgements section, commit the file and push these changes to GitHub:
+So let's go into one of our clones, add a figures section, commit the file and push these changes to GitHub:

 ```
 $ cd papers
-$ gedit journal.md		# Write acknowledgements section
+$ gedit journal.md		# Add figures section
 $ git add journal.md
-$ git commit -m "Add acknowledgements"
+$ git commit -m "Add figures"
 $ git push
 ```
 {: .bash}